 While at university, James met his wife Joanne and they married in 1997.
-They are the proud parents of five children and James is very active in their lives, sharing their love of sports, including hockey, basketball, and cycling.
+They are the proud parents of six children and James is very active in their lives, sharing their love of sports, including hockey, basketball, and cycling.
 James also enjoys music and playing the piano.

 A lifelong volunteer, James has always been active in his community, providing leadership on a number of local and national boards and committees.
 He is involved in his church community and is also a proud member of the Transcona Legion and the Transcona Rotary.

 James played a leading role in the project to convert the District #4 Police & Fire Station at Pandora & Plessis into a new church building.
 He’s proud of the result: a beautiful and functional building that is reflective of the original building’s architecture while being an attractive buffer between the adjacent residential areas and industrial lands.